moorepants/eme185/content/pages/sponsor-guide.rst

 deliverables for periodic review.
 This process works best when early focus is on the client need, so that students do not go into the project with a preconceived solution in mind.
 In fact, they are encouraged to consider multiple possible solution strategies before settling on one to implement.
+We generally follow the design process described in Product Design and Development by Ulrich, K.T. and Eppinger, S.D.
 Your support of this process is encouraged.

 Expectations of the Students
 ============================